aleckendall/ngx-timeline-vertical/README.md

 }
 ~~~

-Create a function to intialize `timelineThickness`:
+Create a function to initialize `timelineThickness`:

 ~~~typescript
 ngxTimelineThicknessInit(): void {